nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

-## Skill - Create API endpoints in flask
+## Skill - Run Flask server as a windows background service using nssm

 [Table of Contents](https://nagasudhir.blogspot.com/2020/04/taming-python-table-of-contents.html)